graphpaperpress/Sell-Media/README.md

 Changelog
 ---------
+= 1.2.5 =
+* Bug: Image size price can now be less than 1

 = 1.2.4 =
 * Settings: Default price moved to its own section
 * Hook: Updated 'sell_media_after_successful_payment' now accepts an additional parameter